FriedSock/ctrlpsimilar/Readme.md

 Until then (and for any other reasons why predicitons cannot be made) the `:CtrlPSimilar` command will fall back to the default `:CtrlP`

-Similary, to disable CtrlPSimilar for a particular repo, just run `:DelCtrlPSimilarRepo`
+Similarly, to disable CtrlPSimilar for a particular repo, just run `:DelCtrlPSimilarRepo`

 ##Git hooks
 If you rewrite the git history at any point, via rebasing or `commit --amend`; there will be some files representing commits that are no longer valid (files affected by history rewriting are given new hashes).
 While this is not a huge problem, the files are no longer needed and are just taking up extra space.